 Cardinals' Kerwynn Williams: Limited Wednesday

-Williams (ribs) was limited in practice Wednesday, Darren Urban of the Cardinals' official site reports.
+Williams (ribs) practiced in a limited capacity Wednesday, Darren Urban of the Cardinals' official site reports.

-Williams came out of Sunday's win against the Jags with cracked ribs, which was expected to force some type of absence.
-Instead, he was able to practice Wednesday while Adrian Peterson did not due to a neck injury.
-In a press conference, head coach Bruce Arians revealed he has no idea who will comprise the backfield Week 13 against the Rams.
-If Peterson and Williams are held out Sunday, the Cardinals would be relying on a backfield trio of D.J.
-Foster, Elijhaa Penny and Bronson Hill.
+In relief of the inactive Adrian Peterson (neck) this past Sunday against the Rams, Williams led all Cardinals running backs with 31 of the 64 offensive snaps, followed by D.J.
+Foster (28) and Elijhaa Penny (five).
+On the box score, Williams had the most success by far, totaling 16 carries for 97 yards, while Foster accrued 25 yards from scrimmage and Penny recorded a one-yard touchdown run.
+The Cardinals have implemented a wait-and-see approach with Peterson, but another absence would leave Williams with the most intriguing potential due to the sheer number of touches.

 More News